SSWConsulting/SSW.Rules.Content/rules/weekly-client-love/rule.md

 ---
 type: rule
 title: Do you build a relationship with clients by giving "Client Love" each week?
-seoDescription: Explore the significance of 'Customer Love' in enhancing client-developer relationships and project success.
+seoDescription: Explore the significance of 'Client Love' in enhancing client-developer relationships and project success.
 Learn effective strategies for maintaining professional connections across various networks, such as clients, colleagues, and industry contacts.
 Discover tips for showing genuine